Bohaska/debate-ai-education/Debate/AI in education/Pro AI can help increase access for minorities.md

 According to [[Source Pro AI Math Tutor in Ghana|Henkel et al. 2024]], giving students from Ghana access to an LLM to study math increased their scores more than the effect of a good teacher.
 The LLM tutor had an effect equivalent to moving the students up one grade level.

-According to [[Source Pro Kabakoo]], a platform teaching digital skills to people in Africa with AI-powered tutoring, found that incomes increased 71% after the lessons and learners’ self-confidence increased by 47%.
+According to [[Source Pro Kabakoo|Kabakoo]], a platform teaching digital skills to people in Africa with AI-powered tutoring, they found that incomes increased 71% after the lessons and learners’ self-confidence increased by 47%.
 22% of participating learners on Kabakoo didn’t finish high-school.